-The CSAR PhD Student Award of £1000 is intended to recognise outstanding research with real world application and to assist students to pursue their research or careers.
+The CSAR PhD Student Awards of £1,000 each, are intended to recognise outstanding research with real world application and to assist students to pursue their research or careers.

-The award is open to students, in any discipline at the University of Cambridge, currently studying for their Ph.D. at the deadline for application.
-Selection of applicants will be at the discretion of the CSAR Student Award Committee.
+The awards are open to students in any discipline at the University of Cambridge, currently studying for their Ph.D. at the deadline for application.
+Selection of applicants will be at the discretion of the CSAR PhD Student Awards Committee.

-Shortlisted candidates will be notified in mid December and invited to give a ten minute presentation on their research to the award committee, in late February 2018.
-The exact date will be confirmed nearer the time.
+Shortlisted candidates will be invited to give a ten minute presentation on their research to the award committee.

-Successful candidates will receive their award at a ceremony before a regular CSAR meeting in the Spring of 2018.
+Successful candidates will receive their award at a ceremony in the Spring.

 In return, Award winners will be asked to present their work in a 10 minute slot (including questions) at a regular CSAR lecturer evening.
 Subsequently this presentation will be posted on the CSAR website.